Configuration Element Commands

 Tips For the

-module provides three commands to selectively edit individual element in XML
+The Dsl.Configuration PowerShell module provides three commands to selectively edit individual element in XML configuration files:

 Add-ConfigurationElement -TargetConfigurationFile <string[]> -XPath <string> -ElementName <string> [-Attribute <HashTable>] [-ConfigurationFileResolver <IConfigurationFileResolverStrategy[]>] [-WhatIf] [-Confirm] [<CommonParameters>]